LELEC210X/LELEC210X/INSTALL.md

 ## Tools Used for This Project

-In this project, will you have to use different software and tools.
+In this project, will you have to use different softwares and tools.

 - **Python**: employed for various tasks, e.g., classification, modeling;
 - **STM32CubeIDE**: used to program the microcontroller;